RogerMicrosoftCode/AROLLMsAIServicesGBB/README.md

 #### 3️⃣ Tips and Tricks ARO

-Master advanced techniques and optimizations for running AI workloads on ARO.
+Master advanced techniques and optimizations for running workloads on ARO.

 ### Getting Started